galetaire/cathousing/pages/posts/habitatges.md

 import Image from 'next/image'

-# Evolució del nombre d'habitatges
+# Evolution of the number of dwellings

 <Image
   src="/images/nombrehabitatges.png"